graydove/Awesome-AIGC-Image-Detection/README.md

 # AIGCDetectBenchmark++
-New AIGC detection benchmark, including six benchmarks.
+There is a new AIGC detection benchmark, including six benchmarks.
+All results are obtained by running their official codes; more details will be coming soon.

 ## AIGCDetectBenchmark